Check what you need to do if you're sending, receiving and storing VAT invoices in an electronic format.

 5.1 Protecting the authenticity, integrity and legibility of stored invoices

 You must be able to ensure the authenticity, integrity and legibility of your invoice data both during and after application processing.
-Paragraph 4.9 gives more details.
+Read paragraph 4.9 for more details.

 5.2 Controls on the storage of electronic invoices